Marlin Lane

 Marlin A. Lane Jr. (born December 31, 1991) is an American former football running back.
 He played college football at Tennessee.

-Early years
+Early life

 Lane is the son of Marlin Lane Sr. and Milinia Williams.
 He attended Mainland High School, where he played high school football for the Buccaneers.
 As a sophomore, he had 69 carries for 758 yards and 12 touchdowns.
 In addition, he caught six passes for 123 yards and a touchdown.
 As a junior, he had 112 carries for 1,110 yards and twelve touchdowns.
 As a senior, he played in only five games due to coming off of ACL surgery.
 He recorded 601 yards and six touchdowns on the season.
 He was rated as a four-star recruit by Rivals.com and Scout.com recruiting networks.

 College career

 Before the 2011 season, Lane committed to the University of Tennessee to play under head coach Derek Dooley.

 2011 season

 As a true freshman, Lane was an instant contributor for the Volunteers.
 He shared the backfield with Tauren Poole and Rajion Neal among others.
 He made his collegiate debut on September 3, in a 42–16 victory over Montana.
 In the game, he had 10 carries for 35 yards and a rushing touchdown.
 In addition, he had two receptions for 16 yards and a receiving touchdown.
 In the next game against Cincinnati, he had eight carries for 16 yards and another touchdown in the 45–23 victory.
 On October 8, against their SEC East rival Georgia Bulldogs, he had six receptions for 84 yards in the 20–12 loss.
 Overall, in his freshman season, he had 280 rushing yards, two rushing touchdowns, 17 receptions, 161 receiving yards, and two receiving touchdowns.